Rajasthan doctors hold protest after colleague accused of murder commits suicide | Politics

 He said that a case of murder was registered without a fair probe which led to the suicide of the doctor.

-JARD president Dr Amit Yadav informed that the decision was taken in a meeting on Wednesday.

 In her suicide note in Hindi, Sharma wrote, “I love my husband and children very much.
 Please do not trouble my husband and children after my death.
 I did not commit any mistake and did not kill anyone.
 PPH is a severe complication, stop harassing doctors for it.
 My death may prove my innocence.
 Don't harass innocent doctors, please.”
-According to Sharma, the cause of the death of the woman was Postpartum Hemorrhage (PPH), a medical condition under which severe bleeding happens after childbirth.
+According to Sharma, the cause of Bairwa's death was Postpartum Hemorrhage (PPH), a medical condition under which severe bleeding happens after childbirth.

-He said that his wife was extremely worried about the possibility of being jailed and therefore, took the extreme step.

-A psychiatrist, Upadhyaya said the family of Asha Bairwa, who died in the hospital, did not question Sharma and took the body for cremation until Joshi approached the family members and promised to get them compensated.
+Upadhyaya, who is a psychiatrist, said following Bairwa's death, her family did not question Sharma and took the body for cremation until Joshi approached the family members and promised to get them compensated.

-He alleged that Joshi is a local criminal having patronage of BJP leaders and had tried to blackmail them in the past but police refused to register an FIR against him due to pressure from saffron party leaders.

-BJP state secretary Jitendra Gothwal, who took part in the protest outside the hospital on Monday, was also accused of being involved in the matter by Upadhayaya.
+BJP state secretary Jitendra Gothwal, who took part in the protest outside the hospital on Monday, was also accused of being involved in the matter by Upadhyaya.

 When contacted, Gothwal said he had gone to the protest outside the hospital on Monday and had talked to the local sarpanch and tehsildar for compensation for the woman.

-He said that he had no role in the registering of murder case against Sharma.
+He said that he had no role in Sharma and her husband getting booked for murder.

 ''The family members were already demanding that a murder case be registered against the doctor.
-When I reached there, I spoke to sarpanch to get the family compensation under government rules,'' Gothwal said.
+When I reached there, I spoke to sarpanch to get compensation for the the family under government rules,'' Gothwal said.

 ''The SHO is responsible for the registration of the FIR.
 He should explain why the doctor was booked under section 302 of IPC,'' he said.

 ''He is a miscreant and is being searched.
-CCTV footage during the protest outside the hospital are being examined to identify others.
+CCTV footage of the protest outside the hospital is being examined to identify others.
 At the same time, the role of the journalist is also being examined.
-If any other person is found involved, his name will be added to the case,” the SP said.
+If any other person is found involved, his name will be added to the case,'' the SP said.

 President of the state government's Vipra Welfare Board, Mahesh Sharma too alleged that local BJP leaders had mentally harassed the doctor and also raised doubts over the role of police.